Chest Pain (cont.)

 - because the surrounding muscles go into spasm, there is pain with any movement of the trunk.

-The health care professional will want to listen to the chest to make certain that there is no associated lung damage.
+The healthcare professional will want to listen to the chest to make certain that there is no associated lung damage.
 Sometimes, subcutaneous emphysema can be felt, a sensation of feeling rice krispies when air leaks into the skin.
 A chest X-ray may be done to look for a pneumothorax (collapsed lung) or pulmonary contusion (a bruised lung).
 Special X-rays looking for rib fracture are not needed since the presence or absence of a fracture will not alter the treatment plan or recuperation time.
 Special attention will be given to the upper abdomen since the ribs protect the spleen and liver, to make certain there are no associated injuries.

 The major complication of rib injuries is pneumonia.
 The lungs work like bellows.
 Normally, when one takes a breath, the ribs swing out and the diaphragm moves down, sucking air into the lungs.
 Because it hurts to take a deep breath, this mechanism is altered, and the lung underlying the injury may not fully expand because the patient cannot tolerate the pain.
-The result is stagnant air and lung tissue that does not fully expand, causing a potential breeding ground for lung infection (pneumonia).
+The result is stagnant air and lung tissue that does not fully expand, causing a potential breeding ground for a lung infection (pneumonia).

 Rib injury treatment may include: